Trancapecho

 Trancapecho is a sandwich served in Cochabamba, Bolivia.
 It comes from a dish called "silpancho", which differs from the traditional silpancho.
 All ingredients, including the rice, join to a bread tortilla, also the typical preparation in this city.
 In Cochabamba, this sandwich is found in areas such as markets and areas near San Paul's Catholic University.
+Ingredients: slice of breaded meat, fried potatoes, a fried egg, rice, and salad (tomatoes, onions, and locotos) between two slices of bread.